jen007/my-blazor-app/README.md

 # Building Blazor Web Application !

 Hi!
 This responistory  is my first attempt to building a blazor Web application using Visual Studio and Microsoft Azure.
 The responsitory consisted of a templete that I used from Aaron who provided the first steps to creating a web application.
-As well as, having the opportunityto modify and enchance it.
+As well as, having the opportunity to modify and enchance it.

 ## Files and folders